cloudpipe/cloudpickle/README.md

 Note about function Annotations
 -------------------------------

-Note that because of design issues `Python`'s `typing` module, `cloudpickle` will not pickle dynamic function annotations on `Python` 3.4, 3.5 and 3.6:
+Note that because of design issues `Python`'s `typing` module, `cloudpickle` supports pickling type annotations of dynamic functions for `Python` 3.7 and later.
+On `Python` 3.4, 3.5 and 3.6, those type annotations will be dropped silently during pickling (example below):

 ```python
 >>> import typing